-Step 2: Fire the Contractor
+Step 2: Fire Your Contractor

 After taking careful notes, write a demand letter to the contractor’s business address asking them to rectify the problem within a specified number of days.
-Let them know that failure to fix the issue will result in your terminating the contract.
+Let them know that failure to fix the issue will result in you terminating the contract.

 Keep your letter concise and specific.
 It will be part of your evidence if you need to go to court, so outline what you need and make a copy of the letter before sending it as certified mail.